peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

     public static boolean IsValidIRI(String s, URIUtility.ParseMode parseMode)

-Returns whether a string is a valid IRI according to the given parse mode.
+Returns whether a string is a valid IRI according to the specified parse mode.

 **Parameters:**